JOURNAL OF GENTRY GENEALOGY

 Introduction

-In the immediately preceding article of the Journal of Gentry Genealogy, the author summarized the known data concerning the Gentrys who were living in Essex County, England in the seventeenth century.
-We believe that Nicholas Gentry, and an assumed brother, Samuel, were the first Gentrys to emigrate from England to the Virginia Colony and probably were a part of one of the Essex County families.
-Because a very high proportion of all the Gentrys living in the United States descend from this Nicholas, it is of very great interest to Gentry genealogists to identify the source of the New World Gentrys.
-In a very early issue of this Journal (vol. 1, #2, March 2001) we discussed this in a cursory fashion.
+Because a very high proportion of all the Gentrys living in the United States descend from Nicholas, it is of very great interest to Gentry genealogists to identify the source of the New World Gentrys.
+In a very early issue of this Journal (vol. 1, #2, March 2001) we discussed this problem in a cursory fashion.
 In this article we propose to examine the evidence in a more detailed fashion and present conclusions as to which family could have been and probably was in the ancestral line of Nicholas and Samuel, and which families could not have been.

 Samuel Gentry in Virginia

-There are very few known references to Nicholas and Samuel to their early years in Virginia especially relating to their first coming to the New World.
+There are very few known references to Nicholas and Samuel during their early years in Virginia, especially relating to their first coming to the New World.
 We will consider these two together, assuming from the outset that they were probably brothers.
 The earliest reference is to Samuel, so we will consider him first.
 In Court Order Book One of Middlesex County Court, we find an entry dated 7 Sep 1674, as follows:

 "Certificate is graunted this day to Nicholas Cocke upon his Oath according to Act for transportation of Seven persons (Vizt) Richard Anderson, Samm Salmon, Daniell Allpool, Jane Ward, Robert Reppett, Clemcent de Loppo, Sam'l Gentry [emphasis added]."<1>